-Mother has already been described as intensive as his previous movies.
+Mother! has already been described as intensive as his previous movies.
 If this isn't going to be in the Oscar DVD screener season, it's BluRay rip will be really popular.
-And if it's not, it will be hitting official streaming service as it draws both mainstream and an art house audience.

 Where you watch Email alert